MTV: Subsequent concepts

 TBS founder Ted Turner started the Cable Music Channel in 1984, designed to play a broader mix of music videos than MTV's rock format allowed.
 But after one month as a money-losing venture, Turner sold it to MTV, who redeveloped the channel into VH1.

+The founders of Financial News Network, Glenn Taylor and Karen Tyler tried to capitalize on the concept by launching Discovery Music Network, which was set to be a cable network, and has plans to set up the Discovery Broadcasting System, which consists of the aforementioned network, along with computer and business networks, but it never got off the ground.

-Shortly after its launch, the Disney Channel aired a program called DTV, a play on the MTV acronym.
+Shortly after its launch, Disney Channel aired a program called DTV, a play on the MTV acronym.
 The program used music cuts, both from past and upcoming artists.
 Instead of music videos, the program used clips of various vintage Disney cartoons and animated films (from Snow White and the Seven Dwarfs to The Fox and the Hound) to go with the songs.
 The program aired in multiple formats, sometimes between shows, sometimes as its own program, and other times as one-off specials.
 The specials tended to air both on the Disney Channel and NBC.
 The program aired at several times between 1984 and 1999.
 In 2009, Disney Channel revived the DTV concept with a new series of short-form segments called Re-Micks.

+Hanna-Barbera created HBTV, similar to DTV in 1985 and in 1986.

 Censorship

-MTV has edited a number of music videos to remove references to drugs, sex, violence, weapons, racism, homophobia, and/or advertising.
+MTV has edited a number of music videos to remove nudity, references to drugs, sex, violence, weapons, racism, homophobia, and/or advertising.
 Many music videos aired on the channel were either censored, moved to late-night rotation, or banned entirely from the channel.

 In the 1980s, parent media watchdog groups such as the Parents Music Resource Center (PMRC) criticized MTV over certain music videos that were claimed to have explicit imagery of satanism.
 As a result, MTV developed a strict policy on refusal to air videos that may depict Satanism or anti-religious themes.
 This policy led MTV to ban music videos such as "Jesus Christ Pose" by Soundgarden in 1991 and "Megalomaniac" by Incubus in 2004; however, the controversial band Marilyn Manson was among the most popular rock bands on MTV during the late 1990s and early 2000s.

 On September 28, 2016, on an AfterBuzz TV live stream, Scout Durwood said that MTV had a "no appropriation policy" that forbid her from wearing her hair in cornrows in an episode of Mary + Jane.
 She said, "I wanted to cornrow my hair, and they were like, 'That's racist.'"